luci/luci-py/appengine/swarming/doc/User-Guide.md

 ### Running a task asynchronously

-The buildbot slaves uses `trigger` + `collect`, so they can do multiple things simultaneously.
+Tasks can be triggered asynchronously by using `trigger` + `collect`.
 The general idea is that you trigger all the tests you want to run immediately, then collect the results.

 #### Triggering